-Symptoms Of A Psychopath
+Symptoms Of Psychopathy

 Psychopathy In Children

 However, children are impacted by genetics and their environments.
-Therefore, it is understandable that antisocial personality disorder can also present in the very young.
-And while it may be unsettling to try to detect child psychopath signs in your child, getting your child help while he or she is still young is crucial to potentially preventing the condition from worsening over time.
-Behaviors ion children such as torturing animals or bullying other children can be warning signs.
-These are factors that need to be addressed before the situation escalates and the child grows up to potentially do something even worse.
+Therefore, it is understandable that antisocial personality disorder can also be present in children.
+While it may be unsettling to try to detect signs of psychopathy in a child, getting a child help while they are still young may prevent the condition from worsening over time or progressing into additional disorders associated with more hazardous outcomes.

 Psychopathy Tests For Teenagers

-Another test, known as the "PCL:YV," is an alternate version of the PCL-R, which was developed for the evaluation of teenagers aged 13 to 18 years old.
-There is also the "Antisocial Process Screening Device" (APSD), which is another alternative to the PCL-R, but which is geared toward children ages six to 13 years old.
-Youths who receive high psychopathy scores on either of these tests are associated with an increased tendency to engage in violence and criminality.
+Another test, the PCL:YV, is an alternate version of the PCL-R that was developed for evaluating teenagers aged 12 to 18.
+Another alternative to the PCL-R is the Antisocial Process Screening Device (APSD), which is geared toward children ages six to 13.
+Youths who receive high psychopathy scores on either of these tests may be more likely to engage in violence and criminality.